 Currency Agnosticism

 Currency agnosticism also offers us important bridging opportunities in privacy-first environments.
-Let us take the Particl Marketplace as an example: you can buy and sell anything online, anonymously, without restrictions, free of charge, and without third-parties.
+Let us take the Particl Marketplace as an example: you can buy and sell anything online, privately and free of charge, and without third-parties.
 But there is, for people holding their liquidity in completely different coins, a caveat: you can currently only use the PART coin to do so.
 This introduces friction, and forces users to reach out to outside platforms in order to acquire this specific coin.

 That is an important limiting factor to our overall vision, which is why we’re currently focused on building integration frameworks and payment modules for other coins to be accepted as payments, using an integrated, modular, back-end swap protocol, but still using PART as the final settlement layer.